toydotgame/ToyPack/README.md

 * CodeCrafted (Redstone wire, breaking animation)

 ## Changelog
+New features in this Update (1.12.1):
+* Resized Map texture to fit behind the map drawing, so that there's a background behind it, but not when the map is fully loaded.
+(This helps in 1.7+ (not adding support for that just yet) for how Maps expand fully over an Item Frame.
+* Fixed the Brewing Stand GUI so that those little bubble animation things are in the right position.
+It used to be that the empty bubbles were too far to the left by about five pixels.

 New features in this Update (1.12):
 - Removed some non-food item sprites' black outlines.
 - Removed Spawn Egg texture.